Taipo/pareto_security/README.md

 = Do you have an email contact? =

-Email me at pareto-security@protonmail.ch
+Email me at pareto-security@hokioisecurity.com

 Other contacts: https://taipo.github.io/contact/

 == Changelog ==

-= 1.7.7 =
-* Bug in hexidecimal test that affects PHP 7 users

-= 1.7.6 =
-* Create log file set if it doesn't exist
-* Small bug in Severity list

-= 1.7.5 =
-* Changed Cookie severity levels to High

-= 1.7.4 =
-* Fix to bug in log display

-= 1.7.3 =
-* Do not display Low severity in standard mode

-= 1.7.2 =
-* Fixed bug with logging when first installing Pareto Security

-= 1.7.1 =
+= 1.8.3 =
-* Update blacklist
-* Speed up of filtering
+* Improve detection of WP administrator
-* Update to URL redirection
-* New layout to logging
+* Detect and prevent attempts to bypass Mod_Security

+= 1.8.2 =
+* Fixed error in email report
+* Protect admin from being banned

-= 1.7.0 =
+= 1.8.0 =
-* Update to Bots list
-* Now filters login attempts.
-If in advanced mode will ban incorrect usernames
+* Added a simple email alert for High Severity attacks
+* Better prevention of Wordpress Admin's IP address from being banned